erip/erip/README.md

 - Multilingual NLP
 - Cross-lingual transfer
-- Use-oriented research and prototyping
+- Use-inspired research and prototyping

 I am passionate about open-source software and try to contribute when I can.
 Lately I've been excited about contributing to and using